-5 Huge Warning Signs of a Bad SEO or Digital Marketing Agency
+5 Huge Warning Signs Of A Bad SEO Or Digital Marketing Agency

-Out of my 15-year career, 7 of them were spent at a digital marketing agency.
+Six of my seventeen years in digital marketing were spent at an agency.

-It’s where I learned to cut my teeth, put a deck together, speak to clients properly (jury is still out on this one), etc.
+It’s where I learned the strategies that shaped who I am as an SEO today.

+More importantly, it’s where I learned techniques and practices that make my clients successful.

-Out there in the world, however, there are some less than honest folks who are simply looking to take your money.
+There are also less-than-honest folks out there who are looking to take your money by falsifying their SEO and marketing abilities.

-Below I highlight, based on my interactions with these companies and individuals over the last 15 years, some of the ways to identify and avoid them and ensure you are working with solid SEO professionals.
+Here are some tips to help you identify and avoid them while ensuring you are working with SEO professionals who practice solid techniques and truly believe in honest practices.

-1. They Ask to Own Your Data/Logins
+1. They Ask To Own Your Data/Logins

 One of the hallmark signs of an agency/consultant trying to trap you is by starting off the engagement by asking you for full control over your logins, data, and reporting.

-Many companies fall for this under the guise of “I just want them to handle it, that’s what I’m paying for, for them to handle everything”, but don’t realize how truly dangerous this can be if things don’t work out between the two companies.
+Many companies fall for this under the guise of, “I just want them to handle it, that’s what I’m paying for, for them to handle everything”, but don’t realize how truly dangerous this can be if things don’t work out between the two companies.

-Let’s say you get to the point where you no longer want to work with your agency/consultant, unfortunate yes, but it happens.
+Let’s say you get to the point where you no longer want to work with your agency/consultant.
+It’s unfortunate, but it happens.

 What many shady agencies/consultants will do in this situation is to hold your data and logins hostage to keep the contract going.

-This can balloon into legal disputes that stretch on for months, even years, and in the worst-case scenario, ends with you needing to create new logins and adding new tracking code to your sites.
+This can balloon into legal disputes that stretch on for months or years, and in the worst-case scenario, can end with you needing to create new logins and adding new tracking code to your sites.

-I have seen this happen time and time again, especially with smaller businesses.
+I’ve seen this happen time and time again, especially with smaller businesses.

-The lesson here: the beginning of any professional relationship should be built on trust, but it’s a two-way street.
+The lesson here is this: The beginning of any professional relationship should be built on trust, but it’s a two-way street.

-While you are hiring these individuals to “handle everything” from an SEO perspective from you, check their background and get references, if they can’t provide any references then look elsewhere.
+While you are hiring these individuals to “handle everything” from an SEO perspective, check their background and get references.
+If they can’t provide any references, look elsewhere.

+And make sure you understand whether you’re giving over access or ownership.

-2. They Guarantee #1 Rankings/ Top Results
+2. They Guarantee #1 Rankings/Top Results

-It still boggles my mind that there are SEO professionals out there winning business with the pitch “We guarantee #1 rankings”, but they’re out there and people are hiring them.
+It still boggles my mind that there are SEO professionals out there winning business with the pitch, “We guarantee #1 rankings.”

 Really?
 First-page rank guaranteed?
 Tell me your secrets, oh magical wizards of search.